aqandu/aqandu_live_site/README.md

 **NOTE**

-If you're getting `Error Response: [4] DEADLINE_EXCEEDED` then you need to increase the timeout for the build using
+If you're getting `Error Response: [4] DEADLINE_EXCEEDED` then you need to increase the timeout for the build to 20 minutes using

 ```
 gcloud config set app/cloud_build_timeout 1200